tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 # Constants of wp-config.php
+This `wp-config.php` file is located in the root of your WordPress file directory and contains your website’s base configuration details, such as database connection information.

-Currently there are several PHP constants on the `wp-config.php` that will allow you to improve you WordPress code and help you debug.
+There are several PHP constants in the `wp-config.php` file that will allow you to improve and debug your code.

 ## `WP_DEBUG`